darasus/ai-blog/content/the-rise-of-the-machines-how-ai-is-changing-the-workforce.md

   jobs will require more expertise in order to keep their jobs.
 Some low-wage workers do jobs that require a lot of skill and training.
 As a result, they are not as likely to be replaced by AI.
+intro: Today’s workforce is undergoing a transformation unlike any in the past century.
+This transformation is the result of recent developments in artificial intelligence (AI).
+AI is already impacting how businesses operate, how products are designed and manufactured, and how customers interact with organizations.
+AI has the potential to transform every industry and job role that uses computers.
+The increased use of AI in everyday life will lead to a change in what jobs are available, what they pay, and where they can be found.
+  The rise of the machines will affect different people in different ways – some positively and other negatively.
+Keep reading to learn more about how AI is changing the workforce and what you can do to stay ahead of the curve.
 ---

 ## What is artificial intelligence?